-- The personal codes for activation of the secure device and the emergency code are already in the possession of the Holder.
+- c) in the case of keys, under the control of the Holder, generated within an HSM, there are two possibilities: - The personal codes for activation of the secure device and the emergency code are already in the possession of the Holder.
 The username and password are set by the Holder during generation of the key pair.
 The OTP credentials and the emergency code have already been delivered to the Owner at the time of identification thereof. - the personal activation codes for the signature device will be transmitted to the user, who must change them the first time he/she logs in (see step 8).
 The holder is also notified of the emergency code through secure procedures.

-() In the case of signature keys generated by the CA in bulk, the certificate is issued in a suspended state and must be activated subsequently through a temporary OTP code sent to the Holder's mobile phone.
+(\) In the case of signature keys generated by the CA in bulk mode, the identification of the Applicant can be postponed to the delivery of the signature devices, moreover the certificate is issued in a suspended state and it must be activated later through a temporary OTP code sent to the Holder's mobile phone.